SimonaG17/Python-DB/PostgreSQL - README.md

 # Python-DB

-In this repo you can see my progress of Python DB(PostgreSQL and Python ORM) and all the requests during the course.
+In this repo you can see my progress of Python DB(PostgreSQL) and all the requests during the course.

 ## Plans